Stratio/Decision/doc/src/site/sphinx/using-streaming-engine.rst

 ----------------------
 **This field is mandatory**

-You can enable the failover for saving the engine state in Cassandra.
-You must have configured the Cassandra settings and the enabled field to true.
-If Stratio Streaming closes abruptly when you start it again, it will recover its last state from Cassandra.
+You can enable the failover for saving the engine state in Zookeeper.
+You must have configured the Zookeeper settings and the enabled field to true.
+If Stratio Streaming closes abruptly when you start it again, it will recover its last state from Zookeeper.

 Example::